Recipes

 $spreadsheet->getActiveSheet()->removeColumn('C', 2);

-All subsequent rows (or columns) will be moved to allow the insertion (or removal) with all formulae referencing thise cells adjusted accordingly.
+All subsequent rows (or columns) will be moved to allow the insertion (or removal) with all formulas referencing thise cells adjusted accordingly.

 Note that this is a fairly intensive process, particularly with large worksheets, and especially if you are inserting/removing rows/columns from near beginning of the worksheet.